RiverRun International Film Festival - April 7-17, 2016

 Spotlight on Black American Cinema; 1971-1991

-This year RiverRun International Film Festival presents a six-film spotlight on Black American Cinema from 1971-1991, exclusively featuring films directed by Black filmmakers.
+The 2015 RiverRun International Film Festival presented a six-film spotlight on Black American Cinema from 1971-1991, exclusively featuring films directed by Black filmmakers.
 The program features films that are considered classics beginning in the early 70's, immediately following the Civil Rights Movement, and ending in 1991, a year which saw both the first Academy Award nomination for an African-American filmmaker (John Singleton; Boyz n the Hood) and the first major Hollywood film directed by an African-American woman (Daughters of the Dust; Director Julie Dash).

 “With this year’s Spotlight program, we wanted to showcase the work of some of this country’s most talented filmmakers of the post-Civil Rights era while also giving our audiences the chance to see these important films in a historical context,” said Andrew Rodgers, Executive Director for RiverRun.